hgrif/cookiecutter-ds-python/README.md

 ## Project Organization

+Demo files for all necessary documents are part of the template

     │
     ├── data/                    <- The original, immutable data dump.
     │
     ├── figures/                 <- Figures output by scripts or notebooks.
     │
     ├── notebooks/               <- Jupyter notebooks.
     │
-    ├── paper/              <- Draft of paper using pandoc flavored markdown.
-Edit the `bib` │                        and  `.md` files in this directory then `make paper` to compile.
-    │                        The required fonts are available in the `.pandoc` directory │
+    ├── paper
+    │   ├── .pandoc/             <- LaTeX templates and Fonts.
+Ignore this directory unless you need to install fonts │   ├── appendix.md          <- Appendix for extra tables and figs if necessary.
+    │   ├── draft.md             <- Draft of manuscript.
+    │   ├── references.bib       <- References.
+    │   ├── review_response.md   <- Response to article reviewers
+    │   └── revision.md          <- Revised manuscript for resubmission, if necessary.
+    │                               `make revision` will build the revised draft and run latexdiff between draft.md and revision.md
+    │
     ├── tables/                  <- Tables output by scripts or notebooks stored as markdown or latex files │
     ├── {{ cookiecutter.python_module_name }}/      <- Python module with source code for the project.
     │
     ├── environment.yml          <- conda virtual environment definition file.
     │
     ├── LICENSE
     │
     ├── Makefile                 <- Makefile with commands like `make environment` │
     └── README.md                <- The top-level README for collaborators using this project.